carbon-language/carbon-lang/llvm/docs/TestingGuide.rst

 the lines of the test case for ones that contain a pattern that matches ``PR[0-9]+``.
 This is the syntax for specifying a PR (Problem Report) number that is related to the test case.
-The number after "PR" specifies the LLVM bugzilla number.
+The number after "PR" specifies the LLVM Bugzilla number.
 When a PR number is specified, it will be used in the pass/fail reporting.
 This is useful to quickly get some context when a test fails.